 Top 5 Reasons I Chose Not to Retire at 39

-A year and a half ago, at age 39, I was studying for an exam required to maintain my status as a board-certified anesthesiologist.
+A year and a half ago, at age 39, I was studying for a bogus exam required to maintain my status as a board-certified anesthesiologist.
 Most of the study materials were only peripherally related to my actual job, and the practice questions were equally inane.
 I started wondering if I would have to repeat the process in 10 years.

 Once I tracked our expenses more closely and sold a house where we once lived, the numbers lined up beautifully.
 With 25 years of expenses in my portfolio, most of which would be immediately available in early retirement, I could call myself Financially Independent.
 Fantastic!